Lancheras de Cataño

 Lancheras de Cataño Voleibol Club is the professional female volleyball team of Cataño, Puerto Rico.

 History

-The team was founded in 2008 and played as Caribes de San Sebastián in the 2009 season, then moved to Cataño and renamed Lancheras de Cataño.
+The team was founded in 2008 and played as Caribes de San Sebastián in the 2009 season, then moved to Cataño and was renamed Lancheras de Cataño.

-In the 2012 season, the team won the League Championship with the American setter Courtney Thompson being awarded as final series Most Valuable Person.
-The team qualified for 2012 FIVB Club World Championship which was celebrated in Doha, Qatar and finished fourth of six teams.
+In the 2012 season, the team won the League Championship with the American setter Courtney Thompson being awarded as the final series' most valuable player.
+The team qualified for the 2012 FIVB Club World Championship held in Doha, Qatar, and finished fourth out of six teams.